-The requirements for the electrical engineering minor include:
+The electrical engineering minor is a minimum of 19 credits to include:

 *MEMS 0031 and BIOE 1310 will satisfy 3 of the 4 required Linear Circuit credits.
-Students completing the EE minor who have taken either one of those classes will need to take ECE 0035 - Linear Circuits and Systems 1 Lab for 1 credit.
+Beginning Fall 2017 (2181), students completing the EE minor who have taken either one of those classes will need to take ECE 0035 - Linear Circuits and Systems 1 Lab for 1 credit.

 Students can select the three electives from any courses offered in electrical engineering.
+MEMS and BIOENG students who have taken ECE equivalent courses in their home department are able to apply only 1 of the 6 required such courses toward the minor.
 At least 5 of the 6 required courses for the minor must be taken in the ECE department.

 Students must obtain a QPA average of at least 2.0 in the courses required for the minor, with a passing grade (D- or higher) in all courses.